Last Updated on

 Besides the normal divide between veg and non- veg, Indian cuisine comprises of non – onion – garlic eaters.

-There is also a large cult of followers who do not eat any vegetables or fruit that grows under the earth, that is any root or bulb vegetables like potatoes, carrots, ginger, turnip to name a few.
+There is a large cult of followers who do not eat any vegetables or fruit that grow under the earth, that is any root or bulb vegetables like potatoes, carrots, ginger, turnip to name a few.

 On the other spectrum of taste and habits, there are the meat eaters.

 Chicken and goat meat is consumed in specific regions and available throughout the country.